-In addition to the circumstance-specific testing requirements described above, long-term care facilities are required to perform surveillance testing of all staff in accordance with DPH Guidance: Updates to
+In addition to the circumstance-specific testing requirements described above, long-term care facilities are required to perform outbreak testing of residents and staff as soon as possible when a case is identified.
+Surveillance testing of staff is no longer required.
+If the long-term care facility identifies that the resident or staff member's first exposure occurred less than 24 hours ago, then they should wait to test until 24 hours after any exposure, if known.

-Long-Term Care Surveillance Testing and outbreak testing of residents and staff as soon as possible.
-If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 24 hours ago, then they should wait to test until 24 hours after any exposure, if known.
-As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test exposed residents and staff at least every 48 hours on the affected unit until the facility goes seven days without a new case and then once per week until the facility goes 14 days without a new case unless a DPH epidemiologist directs otherwise.
-If no additional cases are identified in the first seven days of outbreak testing, it is not necessary to continue weekly testing until day 14.
+As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test exposed residents and staff at least every 48 hours on the affected unit until the facility goes seven days without a new case unless a DPH epidemiologist directs otherwise.
 Residents and staff who are recovered from COVID-19 in the last 30 days can be excluded from this testing.
+Any residents recovered 31 to 90 days prior, should ONLY be tested with an antigen test (not PCR).
 In addition, facilities should immediately test any symptomatic resident or staff member.
 The facility may use any FDA EUA-approved rapid antigen test to perform testing described in this paragraph.
 Positive FDA EUA-approved rapid antigen test results no longer need to be confirmed with a molecular test.

-Facilities must submit any positive test results to the Department of Public Health's Bureau of Infectious Diseases and Laboratory Sciences (BIDLS).
+Facilities must submit any positive SARS-CoV-2 test results when the test is performed in the facility to the Department of Public Health's Bureau of Infectious Diseases and Laboratory Sciences (BIDLS).
 Please contact ImmediateDiseaseReporting@mass.gov to share the primary contact details and the BIDLS team will follow up with you to set up reporting, if needed.